blurpy/8-bit-computer/hardware.md

   * Toggle switch: for switching between continuous mode or single step mode.
 * Outputs
   * The normal clock signal.
   * The inverted clock signal.
+This is just the normal clock signal sent through the inverter.
 * LEDs
   * 3x Yellow
     * The first shows the square wave from the first 555 timer.